FillZpp/sys-info-rs/README.md

 Get system information in Rust.

-For now it supports Linux, Mac OS X and Windows.
+For now it supports Linux, Mac OS X, illumos, Solaris, and Windows.
 And now it can get information of kernel/cpu/memory/disk/load/hostname and so on.

 [Documentation](https://docs.rs/sys-info)